 Budgeting refers to the art of financial control in an organization.
-A budget is a financial plan which an organization strives to achieve as it allows the firm to check its progress against the budgeted (planned) figures.
-A budget should reflect the goals of an organization, e.g. if the firm plans to replace expensive capital equipment, then this amount should be incorporated into the budget.
-Budgets can be used for any quantitative variable, e.g. sales revenue, costs, profit, staffing, advertising expenditure and capital expenditure.
+A budget is a financial plan that an organization strives to achieve as it allows the firm to check its progress against the budgeted (planned) targets.
+A budget should reflect the goals of an organization, e.g. if the firm plans to replace expensive capital equipment, then the amount should be incorporated into the budget.
+Budgets can be used for any quantitative variable, e.g. sales revenue, costs, profit, staffing, advertising expenditure and capital expenditure on fixed assets.